dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-4 Low-Latency-Tuning-Techniques.md

 But that's not the only source of TLB shootdowns.
 Others include Transparent Huge Pages, memory compaction, page migration, and page cache writeback.
 Garbage collectors also can initiate TLB shootdowns.
 These features either relocate pages and/or alter permissions on pages in the process of fulfilling their duties, which require page table updates and, thus, TLB shootdowns.

 Preventing TLB shootdowns requires limiting the number of updates made to the shared process address space.
 On the source code level, you should avoid runtime execution of the aforementioned list of syscalls, namely `munmap`, `mprotect`, and `madvise`.
 On the OS level, disable kernel features that induce TLB shootdowns as a consequence of its function, such as Transparent Huge Pages and Automatic NUMA Balancing.
-For a more nuanced discussion on TLB shootdowns, along with their detection and prevention, read the [article](https://www.jabperf.com/how-to-deter-or-disarm-tlb-shootdowns/)[^5] on the JabPerf blog.
+For a more nuanced discussion on TLB shootdowns, along with their detection and prevention, read a related article[^5] on the JabPerf blog.

 ### Prevent Unintentional Core Throttling

 C/C++ compilers are a wonderful feat of engineering.
 However, they sometimes generate surprising results that may lead you on a wild goose chase.
-A real-life example is an instance where the compiler optimizer emits heavy AVX instructions that you never intended.
-While less of an issue on more modern chips, many older generations of CPUs (which remain in active usage on-premises and in the cloud) exhibit heavy core throttling/downclocking when executing heavy AVX instructions.
+A real-life example is an instance where the compiler optimizer emits heavy AVX512 instructions that you never intended.
+While less of an issue on more modern chips, many older generations of CPUs (which remain in active usage on-premises and in the cloud) exhibit heavy core throttling/downclocking when executing heavy AVX512 instructions.
 If your compiler produces these instructions without your explicit knowledge or consent, you may experience unexplained latency anomalies during application runtime.

-For this specific case, if heavy AVX instruction usage is not desired, include `-mprefer-vector-width=###` to your compilation flags to pin the highest width instruction set to either 128 or 256.
+For this specific case, if heavy AVX512 instruction usage is not desired, include `-mprefer-vector-width=###` to your compilation flags to pin the highest width instruction set to either 128 or 256.
 Again, if your entire server fleet runs on the latest chips then this is much less of a concern since the throttling impact of AVX instruction sets is negligible nowadays.

 [^1]: The Linux Foundation Wiki: Memory for Real-time Applications - [https://wiki.linuxfoundation.org/realtime/documentation/howto/applications/memory](https://wiki.linuxfoundation.org/realtime/documentation/howto/applications/memory)
 [^4]: Cache Warming technique - [https://www.youtube.com/watch?v=XzRxikGgaHI](https://www.youtube.com/watch?v=XzRxikGgaHI)